chiouyazo/javabridge-docs/README.md

-# Fabric Documentation
+# JavaBridge Documentation

-This repository contains the source code for the Fabric Documentation website, which is built using [VitePress](https://vitepress.dev/).
+This repository contains the source code for the JavaBridge Documentation website, which is built using [VitePress](https://vitepress.dev/).

+It is a fork of the Fabric documentation and was changed so that the guides represent the JavaBridge ModHost API.

 ## Contributing